You are here7 Tips to Growing Top-Shelf Buds

 Air flow and ventilation are essential if you want to create perfect air quality.

 For 1-3 plants, you'll probably be fine with an oscillating fan or two.
-With a big grow, you'll need a better exhaust system than that, but it can be easy to set up!
+With a big grow and hot lights, you'll need a better exhaust system than that, but it can be easy to set up!

 7) Keep educating yourself

 Never accept that you already know it all.